Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

 Rawson laughed, "Hopefully that's the same for me, right?"

-After the conversation, Weiler said the phone call reminds him that the most meaningful engagement happens through talking to one another — not a tweet.
+After the conversation, Weiler said the phone call reminds him that the most meaningful engagement happens through talking to one another — not through tweeting.